 At StyleDemocracy, we know shopping!
-We deliver the scoop on all things retail related including how to get the best value at your favourite stores.
-Hidden offerings, insider secrets and the ultimate savings… we’ve rounded up the 10 things every Value Village shopper needs to know.
-Keep reading for the top tips for shopping at Value Village.
+We deliver the scoop on all things retail related including how to get the best value at your fave stores.
+Hidden offerings, insider secrets, and the ultimate savings are what we live for!

 Be sure to pick up a Super Savers Club Card the next time you’re leaving Value Village.
 You’ll get an initial 25 per cent off discount coupon after you register the card online, but you’ll also get information on special sale events, members-only coupons and birthday offers.
 By getting a club card, you’ll stay up to date on what’s happening at your local Value Village.

 The tags at Value Village are basically a secret sale code.
 The tags are colour coded to reflect when an item came in and each week a different coloured tag is on sale.
-Usually it is announced over the loudspeaker what colour tag is on sale, but the employees are happy to tell you as well.
-So ask away and start doing some major saving!
+Usually, it is announced over the loudspeaker what colour tag is on sale, but the employees are happy to tell you as well.
+So ask away and start doing some major savings!

 Regardless of which Value Village you go to, there’s a certain smell that is bound to hit you at some point during your shopping experience.
 But don’t be afraid, because it’s just the smell of clothes that need a good wash.
 They’ll be good as new after a round at the dry cleaners so don’t let the smell deter you.
 Sometimes you have to endure that smell in order to find that perfect piece you’ve been looking for.
 And befriend a tailor, too!
 If you find a piece you love but, let’s say, the shoulders are too big or the legs are too wide, take it to the tailor!
 Investing an extra $10 in something you’ll wear time and time again is always worth it.

 6. Keep an Open Mind